How to manage a credit card after you have done a balance transfer

-You've conducted your balance transfer, but what now?
-Here are some tips on how you can manage your new credit card and consolidate your debt
+You've done your balance transfer, but what now?
+Here are some tips to help you make the most of it.

 Don't use your balance transfer credit card for purchases

 - Remember repayment allocation rules.
 Credit card repayments must go towards the part of your balance that is charged the highest interest rate first.
 So, if you use your card for purchases, your repayments will go towards paying off that balance before your balance transfer debt.

 - Don't assume you'll get interest-free days.
 While many cards offer interest-free days for new purchases, this feature is usually only available when you've paid off your account balance in full by the due date on your last statement.
 To put it another way, if you have a balance transfer debt, forget about enjoying interest-free days on purchases.

 - Have a plan for emergencies.
 If an unexpected expense comes up, think carefully about how you'll pay for it.
 Remember to consider other options, such as savings, or factor the added cost into your card repayments.
 If you do end up using your balance transfer card, check out our guide on managing new purchases when you have a balance transfer.

 Weigh up your options at the end of the introductory period

 If you've found yourself with unpaid debt at the end of the introductory period, you have several options:

 - Pay off the balance on the existing card.
 If you stick with the current card, the remaining balance transfer debt will be charged interest at a higher, ongoing rate – sometimes known as the revert rate.
 This will be much higher than the 0% p.a. introductory rate, so you'll need to think about how long it will take to pay off the rest of the debt and whether it is worth it.
 You can use a credit card repayment calculator to save time working this out.